 On Wednesday night July 11 2018 the England football team embarked on their semi final World Cup match against Croatia.
 This English team and newly made iconic Manager have been much trumpeted in the press; a young team playing in a new way and now even able to win on penalties and probably progressing to the final on Sunday, only one game away and that would be the first time since 1966, so says the never ending and oft repeated stream of statistics from the Press and Pundits on TV, Radio and the Internet, escalating this team to the possible glories of being World Football Champions which would be the first time… see what I mean, those statistics just keep emerging.

 BUT are they really that good?
-I think they are, however everything is provided for them, someone else takes responsibility, a large team of coaches of various descriptions, health providers, physiotherapists, doctors, nutritionists etc, PR people, managers and administrators.
+I think they are but not without some serious changes.
+Everything is provided for them, someone else takes responsibility, a large team of coaches of various descriptions, health providers, physiotherapists, doctors, nutritionists etc, PR people, managers and administrators.

 There are rules which means the players must wear the FA colours and clothes on and off the field, present themselves in the FA way.
 Those cliché interviews where they all say that scoring the goal was not important, what was important was the team winning and generally building each other up and even though they can’t really think about it the Cup Final beckons but they are taking it one game at a time.

 Perhaps being so well cared for does not manifest leadership skills and people having to take more responsibility for what happens around them would engender more personality even-though there may be a chance of someone stepping out of line and not toeing the corporate line.
 When they were playing in previous matches they looked like they were being restrained.
 Maybe that programming is embedded into their psyche and works perfectly to keep them well behaved and limited in their performance, not wanting to make a mistake, risk averse and unable to make unexpected moves or adjust tactics because of that.
 That is the nature of a habit, it works well every time.